microsoft/sqlworkshops/sql2019lab/03_Availability.md

 In this activity, you will see how Accelerated Database Recovery affects log truncation and the speed of rollback.

+**NOTE**: *If at anytime during the Activities of this Module you need to "start over" you can go back to the first Activity in 3.0 and run through all the steps again.*

 All scripts for this activity can be found in the **sql2019lab\03_Availability\adr** folder.

 <p><b><a name="activitysteps">Activity Steps</a></b></p>

+The database will be created as part of this activity.
+There is no need to restore a separate database.

 **Step 1**: Use a T-SQL notebook to complete the rest of the activity.